 Once connected you should see the files on Grus on the right hand side of the Filezilla windows and the files on the computer you are running Filezilla on on the left side.
-You can now "drag and drop" files either way to upload and download files.
+You can now "drag and drop" to download files.

-The other way to transfer files involve running SFTP on the command line and type all the commands yourself.
-This is only recommended for advanced users and only if X11-forwarding for some reason is unavailable.
+Another way to transfer files involve running sftp on the command line and type all the commands yourself.
+This is recommended for advanced users or if X11-forwarding for some reason is unavailable.
 You start off by connecting to Grus using the sftp program.

 $ sftp <username>-<projid>@grus.uppmax.uu.se Ex. $ sftp firstname.lastname@example.org

 As password you use your normal UPPMAX password directly followed by

 the six digits from the second factor application from step 1.

 Ex. if your password is "VerySecret" and the second factor code is 123 456 you would type VerySecret123456 as the password in this step.

 Once connected you will have to type the sftp commands to look around and download files.
 Have a look at the Basic SFTP commands guide to get started with it.